+Substance related disorders tre

 Description In-network coverage Out-of-network coverage

 Inpatient hospital substance 80% (of the negotiated charge) 60% (of the recognized charge)

 related disorders detoxification per admission per admission

 (room and board and other

 miscellaneous hospital services Coverage is provided under the Coverage is provided under the

 and supplies) same terms, conditions as any same terms, conditions as any

-Landing the section to the terms of other illness . other illness .
+other illness. other illness .

-Inpatient hospital substance related disorders rehabilitation
+Inpatient hospital substance

+related disorders rehabilitation

 (room and board and other

-miscellaneous hospital services and supplies)
+miscellaneous hospital services

 and supplies)

 Inpatient residential treatment

 facility substance related

 disorders (room and board and

 other miscellaneous residential

 treatment facility services and

 supplies)

 Subject to semi-private room

 rate unless intensive care unit is

 required

 Substance related disorders

 room and board intensive care

-Toom and board intensive care